Is your business eligible for the employee retention tax credit?

 Employers who qualify, including borrowers who took a loan under the initial PPP, the credit can be claimed against 50 percent of qualified wages paid, up to $10,000 per employee annually for wages paid between March 13 and Dec.
 31, 2020.

 For employers who qualify in 2021, including PPP recipients, the new law expands the credit and allows them to claim a credit against 70% of qualified wages paid.
-Additionally, the amount of wages that qualifies for the credit is now $10,000 per employee per quarter for the first two quarters of 2021.
-So, an employer could claim $7,000 per quarter per employee or $14,000 for 2021.
+Additionally, the amount of wages that qualifies for the credit is now $10,000 per employee per quarter for all of 2021.
+So, an employer could claim up to $7,000 per quarter per employee or $14,000 for 2021.

 What Employers Qualify for the Employee Retention Credit?